declan1991/Table-Tennis-Project/README.md

-This project was built in React and I used GitHub to manage the project from the start using a development branch to work in and merging with master branch when I reach goal points in the ptoject timeline.
+This project is built in React and I used GitHub to manage the project from the start using a development branch to work in and merging with master branch when I reach goal points in the ptoject timeline.

 I created a wireframe with pen and paper to give me a visial representation of what I was aiming to build.